-I was discussing an earlier blog that I wrote with some people in Terre Haute, Indiana, when an important question came up: Can a martial art system that teaches cultural aspects associated with another country be effective in the United States?
+I was discussing an earlier blog that I wrote with some people when an important question came up: Can a martial art system that teaches cultural aspects associated with another country be effective in the United States?

 I won’t repeat what I’ve already written in that earlier blog (which I believe is an essential part of my over-all answer to this question), so I encourage everyone to go there and read it.
 I will only repeat the following: